 Easter Festivals and Parades

 So, traditionally, Easter was less associated with eggs, bunnies, and baby chicks here in the Caribbean.
-Yet, that’s also true of our buns, kites and parades.
-An important celebration in our region, we’re often reminded that the most significant tradition is the spiritual meaning behind the holiday.
+However, that’s also true of our buns, kites and parades.
+We’re often reminded that the most significant tradition is the spiritual meaning behind the holiday.
 It is a time that speaks of a grave sacrifice that evokes gratitude and joy.
 So, let thankfulness and happiness underscore the time spent with family and friends this year.